 Following the completion of his training in 2009, Will was appointed as a Consultant in Gloucestershire Hospitals NHS Trust.
 His specializes in hand, wrist and elbow surgery and undertakes general Orthopaedic trauma when on call.

-Within the Trust, Will is responsible for appointing Junior doctors and Physician Assistants as well as lead for clinical improvement and audit.
-He is also a member of the audit committee of the British Society for Surgery of the Hand (BSSH) and is developing the UK Hand Registry, which collects data to measure outcomes of hand surgery performed in the UK.
+As a Consultant, Will has always held positions of responsibility in the NHS to help improve the service both locally and nationally.
+He is now Speciality Director for Orthopaedic Trauma at Gloucestershire Hospitals NHS Trust.
+He is also a member of both the audit and trauma committees of the British Society for Surgery of the Hand (BSSH).
+He has helped develop the UK Hand Registry, which collects data to measure outcomes of hand surgery performed in the UK.
 This is of vital importance to revalidate surgeons and reassure patients that the standard of care they receive is good.

 Will is particularly passionate about hand trauma and regularly lectures nationally on this as well as being an invited speaker on this topic at BSSH meetings.
 His goal is that the people of Gloucestershire should have access to a good standard of care for all hand injuries.
 Currently he is developing a better way of managing referrals of patients with hand injuries so that the right patient is seen by the right clinician at the right time.